• Home

 And DALL·E 3 will do its best to incorporate your requests.

-A sheep instead of a cow, but in a completely different style.
+A chihuahua instead of a wolf, but in a completely different style.

 These editing features are a lot more powerful than they were when DALL·E 3 first launched, but you still can't incorporate your own images, expand a generated image, or make big changes without completely changing the image.